-Green City R-I High School Handbook 2013-2014
+Green City R-1 High School Handbook 2022-2023

-Please sign and return this sheet along with your student information card to your classroom teacher.
+Please sign and return this sheet along with your student enrollment form on the first day of school.

-1. I have read the Green City R-I High School Handbook and understand the school discipline policy, Safe Schools information, Complaint Resolution Procedure, and the Family Educational Rights and Privacy Act.

-2. I understand that during the course of the school year, my child may be videotaped, audio taped, or photographed during/or as a part of various education activities.

-3. To provide a safe environment for all students, I understand that ALL visitors must stop in the Superintendent's office and sign in as soon as they enter the building (no exceptions) between the hours of 8:30 a.m. and 3:30 p.m.

-4. I have read and understand the Internet Agreement that is on page 3 of the Handbook.

-5. I understand that if any student information should change (i.e. address, phone, etc.) I will contact the high school office to have my child's information updated.

-6. I have read the updates to the attendance policy, homework policy and dress code and fully understand what is being asked.

-7. I understand that the following forms need to come back to the school:

-- Emergency Card

-- Enrollment Information

-- Free and Reduced Lunch Form

-- Migrant Form if you have moved into the district in the last three years

-- Student Home Language Survey (only if you speak a language, other than English at home)

-- Student Release Information

-- Health Form

-- Locker Usage Form

-- Parking Lot Form

-- Cell Phone Application (if needed)
+- I have access to the Green City R-1 High School Handbook (www.greencity.k12.mo.us) and have read and understand the school discipline policy, Safe Schools information, Complaint Resolution Procedure, and the Family Educational Rights and Privacy Act.
+I can contact the high school office to request a hard copy. - 2.
+I understand that during the course of the school year, my child may be videotaped, audio taped, or photographed during/or as a part of various education activities. - 3.
+To provide a safe environment for all students, I understand that ALL visitors must stop in the Superintendent's office and sign in as soon as they enter the building (no exceptions) between the hours of 8:30 a.m. and 3:30 p.m. - 4.
+I have read and understand the Internet Acceptable Use Policy in the handbook. - 5.
+I understand that if any student information should change (i.e. address, phone, etc.) I will contact the high school office to have my child's information updated. - 6.
+I have read the updates to the attendance policy, homework policy and dress code and fully understand what is being asked. - 7.
+I understand that the following forms need to come back to the school: - Enrollment Form - Student Health History, Emergency Release and Medication Permission Form - Free and Reduced Price School Meals Form - Acknowledgement Concerning Use of Student Parking Lots and Lockers - Receipt of Student Handbook (this form)